minkezhang/giga/README.md

 API Structure
 ----

-All API calls are guaranteed to be atomic and are defined in `include/src/client.h`, `include/src/config.h`, and `include/src/file.h`.
+All API calls are *guaranteed* (!) to be atomic and are defined in `include/src/client.h`, `include/src/config.h`, and `include/src/file.h`.
 Any other calls by the user has not been tested and will not be tested.
 Any results due to such calls, including but not limited to injury and / or death, are the sole responsibility of the user.
 Any results due to the use of this library in general are also the sole responsibility of the user.

 ```
 ./